Work Experience Placement Program For Organisations

 CAN'T COMMIT NOW BUT STILL WANT TO BE INVOLVED?

-The WEPP will be run three times a year from 2017.
+The WEPP will be run three times a year in 2018.
 If you are unable to provide a placement for the current intake but would like to be involved later in the year, please send an expression of interest for the next intake to firstname.lastname@example.org.

 Professional members receive free professional indemnity insurance as part of their membership.